gzardini/course-CRA/modules/localization/docs/02-docs/00_docs.md

 Excerpt: Understand the components of the localization pipeline: from image to lane pose estimation.

-The goal of this material is to familiarize us with the pipeline that extracts lane localization from the image stream.
+The goal of this material is to get familiar with the pipeline that extracts lane localization from the image stream.
 This is the base of the Lane Following demo.

 <div figure-id="fig:goal_pipeline.png">